A Safe & Effective Solution For Diagnosed Skin Conditions

 - Covered by most major insurance providers

-- Recommended in national dermatology treatment guidelines
+- National dermatology treatment guidelines recommended

-The same proven Narrowband UVB therapy.
-Delivered where it works best for your patient.
+Delivered where it works best for you.

 Phototherapy & lifestyle changes have helped me regain control of my life.